huangda99/MWCP/PTWMC/README.md

-Build
+Compilation

-In the project root directory (the directory containing MakeFile), run:
+In the project root directory (the directory containing the MakeFile), run:

-bash
 make

-After successful compilation, the executable file will be generated:
+After successful compilation, the following executable will be generated:

 bIndex.out

-To clean:
+To clean the project:

-bash
 make clean

 Usage

-The unified entry point for the executable is:
+The executable provides a unified entry point:

-bash
 ./bIndex.out <graph_file_path> <add|delete|none> <edge_update_file_path>

-Parameter Description:
+Parameters

 <graph_file_path>: Path to the graph data file.

 <add|delete|none>: Maintenance mode

-add: After building the maximal clique index, perform edge addition maintenance once.
+add: After building the maximal clique index, perform one edge insertion maintenance.

-delete: After building the maximal clique index, perform edge deletion maintenance once.
+delete: After building the maximal clique index, perform one edge deletion maintenance.

-none: Only build the maximal clique index without any maintenance ( <edge_update_file_path> can be filled with any placeholder).
+none: Only build the maximal clique index without performing any maintenance (edge_update_file_path can be any placeholder).

-<edge_update_file_path>: Path to the edge addition/deletion data file.
+<edge_update_file_path>: Path to the edge insertion/deletion data file.

-Examples:

-bash
+Examples
 # Only build the maximal clique index
 ./bIndex.out datasets/graph.txt none _

-# Build the index, then perform edge addition maintenance based on edges in add_edges.txt
+# Build the index, then perform edge insertion maintenance using edges from add_edges.txt
 ./bIndex.out datasets/graph.txt add datasets/add_edges.txt

-# Build the index, then perform edge deletion maintenance based on edges in delete_edges.txt
+# Build the index, then perform edge deletion maintenance using edges from delete_edges.txt
 ./bIndex.out datasets/graph.txt delete datasets/delete_edges.txt

+Output

 During execution, the program outputs:

-Statistics such as maximal clique index construction time and degeneracy.
+Statistics such as maximal clique index construction time and graph degeneracy.

-Memory usage information for the index (prefix tree).
+Memory usage of the index (prefix tree).

-When selecting add / delete, the runtime of the corresponding maintenance process and memory information after maintenance.
+When add or delete is selected, the runtime of the corresponding maintenance procedure and the memory usage after maintenance.